officiallysingh/spring-boot-problem-handler/README.md

 Specify message source bundles as follows.
 Make sure to include `i18n/problems` bundled in the library, as it has default messages for certain exception.
-And it should be last in the list of `basenames`, so that it has lowest priority and any default messages coming from `problems.properties` can be overridden by specifying the property with different value in application's `errors.properties`
+And it should be last in the list of `basenames`, so that it has the lowest priority and any default messages coming from `problems.properties` can be overridden by specifying the property with different value in application's `errors.properties`
 ```properties
 spring.messages.basename=i18n/errors,i18n/problems